 How To Defeat Tear Gas In A Riot

-Quick Survival Tip: How to defeat tear gas in a riot!
+Survival Tip: How to defeat tear gas in a riot

 In a collapse of civil order, a riot can break out in any number of scenarios…

-* A Natural disaster that causes food shortages
+* Any disaster (natural, man-made, economic) that causes food shortages

 * Looting during a civil breakdown

-Of course you can try to avoid these types of scenarios, but the reality is, you may find yourself thrust into any one of them in the strange, uncertain times we’re currently facing.
+You can try to avoid these types of scenarios, but the reality is, you may find yourself thrust into any one of them in the uncertain times that we’re currently facing.

-When a riot breaks out, one of the most common crowd dispersion tools used by police or military is going to be tear gas.
+When a riot breaks out, one of the most common crowd dispersion tools used by police or military is tear gas.

 And if you’ve ever been exposed to tear gas, you quickly realize why it’s so effective:

-A stampeding mob running away from tear gas ISN’T going to politely step around you and your loved ones.
+A stampeding mob running away from tear gas ISN’T going to politely step around you.

-They will trample ANYTHING in the way of their desperate scramble for oxygen and they’re just as deadly as a sniper’s bullet if you fall down.
+They will trample ANYTHING in the way of their desperate scramble for oxygen.

-That’s why the first thing you need to do in a riot scenario is prepare yourself and those you love against tear gas so you can stay calm and escape to safety fast.
+That’s why the first thing you need to do in a riot scenario is prepare yourself against tear gas so you can stay calm and escape to safety fast.

-Now, the best defense against tear gas is a gas mask… but most people don’t have one on them (especially for each member of the family).
+The best defense against tear gas is a gas mask… but most people don’t have one on them.

-So to protect yourself and those with you, here are 3 quick tips for what to do…
+So to protect yourself, here are 3 tips for what to do…

 1. Have a pair of tight-fitting swim goggles with you – they’re fast and easy to put on and will protect your eyes from the gas.

-3. Get upwind or escape to high ground (like a hill or building roof top) – The gas stays low to the ground and high ground is more defensible if you have to fight back when things get even uglier and looting breaks out.
+3. Get upwind or escape to high ground (like a hill or building roof top) – The gas stays low to the ground and high ground.